epomatti/azure-cosmos-security/README.md

 This query will filter for data plane requests in the `AzureDiagnostics` table.
 With Entra ID authentication it is possible to audit users that access data in Cosmos DB accounts.

-> 💡 For this scenario, local authentication should be disabled
+> 💡 For this scenario, local authentication should be disabled and users would have to use Entra ID

 ```sql
 AzureDiagnostics